pietrotedeschi/MovieSpark/README.md

 ## Development of a Distributed Web Movie Recommendation System using Apache Spark, Apache Kafka, Node.JS and Complex Event Processing.

-### Introduction
+## Introduction
-We have developed MovieSpark, a movie recommendation system that recommends movies to user that he/she might be interested in.
+We have developed **MovieSpark**, a movie recommendation system that recommends movies to user that he/she might be interested in.
 Among the techniques used in building recommendation systems, we used [Collaborative Filtering](https://en.wikipedia.org/wiki/Collaborative_filtering) that is one of the most promising approaches.
 The aim of this project, is to build a Distributed Movie Recommendation System to analyze and process the real-time data streams and manage the [Complex Events](https://en.wikipedia.org/wiki/Complex_event_processing) with a Query Language.
 The system can be used with a web interface that allow users to vote and view the recommended movies.
 ### System Architecture
 ![alt tag](https://github.com/Seldonm/relazione-isa-lia/blob/master/images/cephw.png)

-### Requirements
+## Requirements
 - Unix-like Operating System
 - [IntelliJ IDEA with Scala and SBT Plugin] (https://www.jetbrains.com/idea/download/#section=linux)
 - [Apache Spark (Pre-built for Hadoop 2.6 and later)] (http://spark.apache.org/downloads.html)